jeffbassettgmailcom/azure_stuff/README.md

 Output is a CSV in the format "Subscription, VM Name, VM Type, Publisher, Offer, SKU, Image Reference, License Type, Status, Cost"

--Multitenant Hosting Rights for Windows 10 have a .LicenseType of "Windows_Client" -Azure Hybrid Benefit enabled Windows Servers have a .LicenseType of "Windows_Server"
+Multitenant Hosting Rights for Windows 10 have a .LicenseType of "Windows_Client"

+Azure Hybrid Benefit enabled Windows Servers have a .LicenseType of "Windows_Server"

 Execution Policy might need to be changed to run Powershell scripts:
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser